 A lot of cases lose on that factor alone because the outlet is just using the copyrighted material for their own gain without ever changing anything or doing anything different or even reporting on any real news that is not subject to protection from the copyright holder.

 Enrico Schaefer: To have a news outlet that’s a legitimate news outlet that does legitimate reporting day in and day out use an Instagram photo to comment on that photo — that may still end up being copyright infringement.
 And a jury could still hold against that news outlet.
 And they’ve got a lot more evidence that — [they’re other people] went to school.

 They’re publishers.
 These folks have been trained in journalism.
 They have all kinds of other stories going on.
-And they’re going to have a lot of evidence to at least throw up there in terms of fair use.
-Most of the uses that we’re seeing from celebrities and social media influencers online, where they’re reproducing the photographs or the Instagram posts for their own website purposes — there’s just no question what’s going on there.
+And they’ll have a lot of evidence to at least throw up there in terms of fair use.
+Most of the uses we see from celebrities and social media influencers online, where they’re reproducing the photographs or the Instagram posts for their own website purposes — there’s just no question what’s going on there.

 Charlie Clark: Right.
 You’re referring to the Fox News v.
 Pirro case, correct?
 With the Fox News reporter using a copyrighted photograph from 9/11?

 Enrico Schaefer: Exactly.
 Exactly.
 Here, you have a legitimate media outlet that has used someone’s photograph and put it on their Facebook page — added to that photograph, i.e., potential transformative use as part of the fair use defense.
 And yet, they filed a motion to dismiss, and Fox News lost that lawsuit.
 Tell us a little bit about what the facts were there.